 Please contact us at 1-888-235-6959 if you have any questions or need any assistance.

-All Apps are provided by third parties including First Data Corporation.
+All Apps are provided by third parties including First Data Corporation and fees may apply.
 PNC Merchant Services Company is not responsible for third party apps.
 Clover Online Store is a third party app from First Data.
-This offer is subject to change and additional fees may apply if you utilize the Clover Mini or Clover Mobile.
 Clover Online Store is not provided by PNC Merchant Services or PNC Bank, N.A.
-Some applications in Clover are provided by third-parties and fees may apply.
 In addition, for Clover Mobile and Clover Mini, Clover Register plan is required in order to access many of the apps.
 There are additional monthly fees for this software.

 Clover Security is a registered trademark of the First Data Corporation in the United States and other countries.